LBHackney-IT/social-care-recording/README.md

 Next-gen case recording for social care in Hackney, with autosave, completion of steps in any order and flexible, configurable forms.

+It's intended to be easily re-used by other service areas.

 ## 🧱 How it's built

 <img src="https://github.com/LBHackney-IT/social-care-recording/blob/main/public/blueprint.png?raw=true" width="450px" alt="" />